Chenyi0309/GoldTechETF/README.md

 # GoldTechETF: A Thematic, Actively Managed ETF

-This project is part of the Term Project for the MSiA program course taught by Professor Tom Miller (Revised July 16, 2025).
-The goal is to design an **actively managed exchange-traded fund (ETF)** that combines data science methods with investment philosophy, and is ultimately implementable through automated, algorithmic trading.
+The goal of this project is to design an **actively managed exchange-traded fund (ETF)** that combines data science methods with investment philosophy, and is ultimately implementable through automated, algorithmic trading.

 ---